Gluten-Free Meal Ideas

 - Spinach salad with tomatoes, carrots, reduced-fat cheddar cheese, garbanzo beans, and grilled chicken drizzled with olive oil and balsamic vinegar

 Some ideas for gluten-free snacks and sides

-- fresh vegetables (cherry tomatoes, carrot sticks, broccoli florets, celery sticks, etc.) with gluten-free light ranch dip or bean dip
+- Fresh vegetables (cherry tomatoes, carrot sticks, broccoli florets, celery sticks, etc.) with gluten-free light ranch dip or bean dip

-- peanut butter and gluten-free rice crackers
+- Peanut butter spread on gluten-free rice crackers or a rice cake

-- hard-boiled egg
+- Hard-boiled egg

-- fruit and nut trail mix (~1/4 cup is a serving)
+- Dried fruit and nut mix

 What Foods Have Gluten? — Wondering what foods have gluten?
 You might be surprised.

 What Can I Eat That is Gluten-Free? — Going gluten-free can be difficult, but you still have many choices.

 Gluten-Free Meal Ideas — If you follow a gluten-free diet, your meals can still be balanced and delicious!